MartinRGB/MTPrivateTrainerAnimation/README.md

 Had spent so many time on implementing other designer's design.This time try to write code for myself.I have myself's design files,so I can get the right value of animation.

 Not much logic code,just some animation adjustment when viewwillappear,will spend some time making the tableview part.

+Roadmap:

+1.Implement all the design (WIP)
+2.Seperate the FAB component
+3.Package/Refactoring At last